Indian Mascots, Symbols, and Names in Sports:

 • How do you think the American Indian people who object to the use of the Cleveland Indian mascots should go about continuing their struggle?

-As of 2010, a significant number of professional sports teams still had Indian names and mascots.
+As of 2010, a still had Indian names and mascots.

 Tomorrow, we will examine the to major debates about Indian mascots - the anti-mascot viewpoint and the pro-mascot viewpoint.